Augusta Jaguars: Men's basketball

 Men's basketball is one of the most popular sports at the university, and are frequently near the top of the PBC standings and show in the national rankings.
 The 2008–2010 squads set a high standard of success, going to three consecutive Elite Eights, including a national title game appearance in 2008.

 Garret Siler graduated holding the NCAA record for field goal percentage, and played a short stint with the Phoenix Suns afterwards.
-Ben Madgen also enjoyed a highly decorated career as a Jaguar, and went on to a stellar career in the NBL in Australia, where he hailed from.
+Ben Madgen went on to a career in the NBL in Australia, where he hailed from.